Disney World DAS Pass FAQs: What to Know Before Applying

 I’ve had DAS pass in the past – does that mean I/my child will automatically qualify now?

-What if I or my child are denied?
+What if my child is denied?

 If you or your child are denied, you can reapply.
 Disney allows two attempts per account.
-After the second denial, though, you’ll need to wait 120 days before you can try again.

 For a deeper dive on how to approach a reapplication, check out my post What to Do If You’re Denied a DAS Pass.